JeffDeCola/my-go-packages/math/prime/README.md

 # My circle package

-_My circle package contains computations for area and circumference of a circle._
+_A package containing computations related to prime numbers._

 Documentation and reference,